coolap69/tic-tac-toe/README.md

 ## Tick Tick Tac Toe ##

 ## Wireframe ##
-Here what my vision look like when the whole game is completed.
+Here is what my vision look like when the whole game is completed.
 <ol>
  <li>Design was base on the name.
 Tick Tick Tick Tac Toe. </li>
  <li>I added a nuclear image in the background that I been saving for years.</li>